-XE Paper Sections Code XH Paper Sections Code XL Paper Sections Code Engineering Mathematics (Compulsory) (15 marks) A Reasoning and Comprehensio n (Compulsory) (25 marks) B1 Chemistry (Compulsory) (25 marks) Р Any TWO optional Sections (2x35 = 70 marks) Any ONE optional Section (60 marks) Any TWO optional Sections (2x30 = 60 marks) Fluid Mechanics В Economics C1 Biochemistry Q Materials Science С English C2 Botany R Solid Mechanics D Linguistics C3 Microbiology S Thermodynamics E Philosophy C4 Zoology Т Polymer Science and Engineering F Psychology C5 Food Technology U Food Technology G Sociology C6 3.7- 1 Atmospheric and Oceanic Sciences Н
+XE Paper Sections Code XH Paper Sections Code XL Paper Sections Code Engineering Mathematics (Compulsory) (15 marks) A Reasoning and Comprehension (Compulsory) (25 marks) B1 Chemistry (Compulsory) (25 marks) Р Any TWO optional Sections (2x35 = 70 marks) Any ONE optional Section (60 marks) Any TWO option Sections (2x30 marks) Fluid Mechanics В Economics C1 Biochemistry Q Materials Science С English C2 Botany R Solid Mechanics D Linguistics С3 Microbiology S Thermodynamics E Philosophy C4 Zoology Т Polymer Science and Engineering F Psychology C5 Food Technology U Food Technology G Sociology C6 Atmospheric and Oceanic Sciences Н

-^{}XE (Engineering Sciences), XH (Humanities & Social Sciences), XL (Life Sciences), papers are of general nature and will be comprised of Sections listed in the above table.
+XE (Engineering Sciences), XH (Humanities & Social Sciences), XL (Life Sciences), papers are of general nature and will be comprised of Sections listed in the above table.

-Note: Each subject/paper is of total 100 marks.
+Note 4.4: Each subject/paper is of total 100 marks.
 General Aptitude (GA) section of 15 marks is common for all papers.
 Hence remaining 85 marks are for the respective subject/paper code.

-Note: CE, CS, EC, EE and ME papers: Examination MAY be conducted in multiple sessions.
-However, a candidate is allowed to appear in only ONE specified / assigned session by the GATE committee.
+Note 4.5: CE, CS and ME papers: Examination MAY be conducted in multiple sessions.
+However, a candidate is allowed to appear in only ONE specified / assigned session by the GATE Committee.

-The syllabus for each of the papers is given on GATE website https://gate.iitkgp.ac.in.
+The syllabus for each of the papers is given on GATE website: https://gate.iitk.ac.in as well as in the Appendix C of this Information Brochure.
 Making a choice of the appropriate paper in the GATE application is the responsibility of the candidate.
 Some guidelines in this respect are suggested below.

 Candidates are expected to appear in paper(s) appropriate to the discipline of their qualifying degree.
-However, candidates are free to choose any one or the allowed set of two papers of the GATE 2022 examination as per their admission or employment plan, while keeping in mind the eligibility criteria for the institutions in which they wish to seek admission/employment.
+However, candidates are free to choose any one or the allowed set of two papers of the GATE 2023 examination as per their admission or employment plan, while keeping in mind the eligibility criteria for the institutions in which they wish to seek admission/employment.
 For more details regarding the admission criteria in any particular institute, the candidate is advised to refer to the website of that institute.

 Candidates must familiarize themselves with the paper code as it is required both during application and examination.
-As the candidates are permitted to appear in ONE or UP TO TWO papers of the allowed combination of TWO papers (refer Table 4.3) of the GATE 2022, they should make their choice with due care.
+As the candidates are permitted to appear in ONE or UP TO TWO papers of the allowed combination of TWO papers (refer Table 4.3) of the GATE 2023, they should make their choice with due care.

 If a candidate makes more than one application for the same paper, he/she will be allowed to appear in any one session ONLY.
-One of the duplicate / triplicate applications will be considered and the remaining applications will be rejected without any refund of application fee.
+One of the duplicates / triplicate applications will be considered and the remaining applications will be rejected without any refund of application fee.

-Table 4.3 Combination of TWO Papers Allowed to Appear in GATE 2022 (subject to availability of infrastructure and schedule)
+Table 4.3 Combination of TWO Papers Allowed to Appear in GATE 2023 (subject to availability of infrastructure and schedule)

-Code of The First (Primary) Codes of Papers Allowed as The Second Paper Code of The First (Primary) Codes of Papers Allowed as The Second Paper
+Code of the First (Primary) Paper Codes of Papers Allowed as the Second Paper Code of the First (Primary) Paper Codes of Papers Allowed as the Second Paper

-Paper oecond i apei Paper
+AE CE, ME, XE GG GE

-AE NM, XE IN EC, EE, PH
+AG CE IN BM, EC, EE, ME

-AG ES, GE, XE, XL MA CS, GE, PH, ST
+AR CE, GE MA CS, PH, ST

-AR CE ME AE, CH, NM, PI, XE
+ВМ BT, IN ME AE, IN, NM, PI, XE

-ВМ BT, EC, IN, XL MN GE, GG, XE

-ВТ BM, XL MT PH, XE
+ВТ BM, XL MT XE

-CE AE, AR, ES, GE, NM NM AE, CE, XE
+CE AE, AG, AR, ES, GE, NM, XE NM CE, ME

-СН PE, XE PE CH, GG, XE
+СН ES, PE, XE PE СН

-CS EC, GE, MA, ST РН EC, GE, GG, IN, MA, MT, ST, XE
+CS EC, GE, MA, PH, ST PH CS, EC, EE, MA, XE

-СҮ XL PI ME, MT, XE
+CY XE, XL PI ME, XE

-EC IN, PH, EE, CS, GE ST MA, PH
+EC CS, EE, IN, PH ST CS, MA, XH

-EE EC, IN TF XE

-ES AG, CE, GE XE AE, AG, CH, ME, MN, MT, PE, PI, TF, NM
+EE EC, IN, PH XE AE, CE, CH, CY, ME, MT, PH, PI

+ES CE, CH, GE XH ST

-EY XL ХН ST
+EY XL XL BT, CY, EY

-GE CE, GG, ES, MN XL BM, BT, CY, EY
+GE AR, CE, CS, ES, GG - -

-GG GE, MN, PE, PH